ahilgenkamp/SalesforceEinsteinAnalytics/README.md

 Python package for working with the [Einstein Analytics API](https://developer.salesforce.com/docs/atlas.en-us.bi_dev_guide_rest.meta/bi_dev_guide_rest/bi_rest_overview.htm)

 * ***What does it do?*** This package allows you to easily perform several operations that are cumbersome in the Einstein Analytics UI.
-It allows you to update app access, run SAQL querys for further exploration in Python, restore old versions of a dashboard and to get app access details so that you can review who has access to your data.
+It allows you to update app access, run SAQL queries for further exploration in Python, restore old versions of a dashboard and to get app access details so that you can review who has access to your data.
-* ***Which systems are supported?*** Currently this has only been tested on Windows and with Chrome/Firefox browsers
+* ***Which systems are supported?*** Currently, this has only been tested on Windows and with Chrome/Firefox browsers

 ## Install ##